-According to recent surveys, financial industry is one of the sectors in which compliance programmes are most widespread.
-With over 112,000 suspicious activity reports per year, the sector submits the majority of reports to the FIU.
-Of these, credit institutions alone accounted for more than 103 thousand in 2019.
+With over 112,000 SARs per year, the financial sector submits the most reports to the FIU.
+It is primarily credit institutions that report.
 Capital management companies, financial services institutions, insurance companies and others account for only a fraction.
-This can sometimes be explained by the fact that compliance is associated with enormous costs and effort.
-However, developments in recent years, the planned expansion of the Federal Financial Supervisory Authority (BaFin) and the call for stricter supervision are increasing the pressure on the industry.
+Developments in recent years, the planned expansion of BaFin and calls for stricter supervision are increasing the pressure on everyone.

-Kerberos Compliance helps you to meet the requirements of the Money Laundering Act in a cost-effective way.
-Our digital solutions minimise your effort and compliance costs and can be easily integrated into your regular business operations.
+Kerberos Compliance helps you cost-effectively achieve compliance with the Money Laundering Act.
+Our digital solutions minimize your effort and compliance costs and can be easily integrated into your normal business routine.

 are estimated to be laundered in Germany every year.